-Kyle Anderson, director of systems development
+Kyle Anderson, director of systems development and applications

 Kyle has been leading the development and implementation of systems at all levels of Open Sky Education since 2011.
 His primary focus is to ensure that the organization operates at the intersection of effective and efficient and is prepared for growth.
 In his time with Open Sky, he has coordinated the design and implementation of our academic model, streamlined technology infrastructure, and improved data management and reporting.

 Kyle’s background includes a combination of education and business experience.
 Previously, he led inventory management, process improvement, and purchasing at a Waukesha, WI-based manufacturing company.
 Prior to his work in the private sector, Kyle served as a Program Director with Teach For America New York City, managing and training elementary teachers in grades PreK – 2.
 He began his teaching career as a TFA NYC ’04 corps member where he taught 3rd grade at PS 79 in the Bronx.

 Kyle received his master of science degree in education from Pace University and a bachelor of science degree in business from the University of Minnesota.

 Lisa Fantasia, M.Ed., executive director, arizona region